 1.1.2 Record oxygen calibration values to monitor the sensor membrane performance over time.

 NOTE: This reveals sensor function and signal-to-noise stability and when sensor membrane maintenance is required.
-Dependent on ambient pressure, between 180–200 µmol of oxygen is solubilized in MiR05.
+Dependent on ambient pressure, between 180–200 &#181;mol of oxygen is solubilized in MiR05.

 1.1.3 Remove all liquid in the chamber before the addition of any sample in the respiration medium.